fsocietyinc/containersecurity/new/Intro-Containers/Intracting-with-container.md

 COPY hello.txt /
 ```

-ou can also specify a different destination for the file.
+You can also specify a different destination for the file.
 For example, if you want to copy hello.txt into the /app directory inside the image, you would use the following instruction:

 ```dockerfile
 COPY hello.txt /app/